CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: CoLadder: Design Process Goals

 \section{CoLadder: Design Process \& Goals}

-To design an interface that can assist programmers in decomposing tasks based on their individual mental models and translating their intent into generated code, we conducted several iterations of user-centred design to build \sys{}.
-The design process consisted of three stages: 1) \textit{Understanding \& Ideation}---including an interview study with experienced programmers to discover the strategies they employ to address the challenges of programming with LLM-driven code assistants; 2) \textit{Prototype \& Walkthrough}---the design and development of \sys{} informed by established design goals and a cognitive walkthrough for feedback and iterative design (Section \ref{sec:system}); 3) \textit{Deploy \& Evaluate}---a user study involving 12 experienced programmers to evaluate how programmers interact with \sys{} and their perceived usefulness (Section \ref{sec:study}).
-In this section, we describe the first stage of our design process and report the obtained strategies, user needs and design goals that guided the design and development of \sys{} (Table.~\ref{tab:challenges}).
+We conducted an iterative user-centered design to create \sys{}, an interface to help programmers decompose tasks based on their intentions and generate code accordingly.
+The design process consisted of three stages: 1) \textit{Understanding \& Ideation}---including an interview study with experienced programmers to discover the strategies they employ to address the challenges of programming with LLM-driven code assistants; 2) \textit{Prototype \& Walkthrough}---the design and development of \sys{} informed by established design goals and a cognitive walkthrough for feedback and iterative design (Section \ref{sec:system}); 3) \textit{Deploy \& Evaluate}---a user study to evaluate how programmers interact with \sys{} and their perceived usefulness (Section \ref{sec:study}).
+In this section, we describe the first stage of our design process and report the obtained strategies and design goals that guided the design and development of \sys{} (Table.~\ref{tab:challenges}).